unboxed/unboxed.co/source/blog/2021-04-06-unboxed-women-in-tech-interview-series-michelle-isme.html.markdown

 date: '2021-04-06T19:04:11+01:00'
 published: true
 ---
-_“Smooth seas don’t make for a skilled sailor” says the African proverb.
-The non-traditional career path can be fraught with volatility and complexity, however, learning by doing is unequivocally the surest path to excellence. _
+<i>“Smooth seas don’t make for a skilled sailor” says the African proverb.
+The non-traditional career path can be fraught with volatility and complexity, however, learning by doing is unequivocally the surest path to excellence.

-_Unboxed’s Senior Product Manager, Michelle Isme, navigates these ambiguous waters with grace.
-Brave, fierce, compassionate and highly experienced – we talk about the non-linearity of her digital career, the importance of aligning with companies that align with your ethics and the prospect of a world governed by a wellbeing economy.  _
+Unboxed’s Senior Product Manager, Michelle Isme, navigates these ambiguous waters with grace.
+Brave, fierce, compassionate and highly experienced – we talk about the non-linearity of her digital career, the importance of aligning with companies that align with your ethics and the prospect of a world governed by a wellbeing economy.</i>

 _<br/>_